chsclarke/gatsby-js-portfolio-site/README.md

 Install Node/npm [here](https://www.npmjs.com/get-npm) if you do not have it on your machine.

+Use node@12 tested and confiremed as compatible.
+Node@15 confirmed not compatible.

 The Gatsby CLI is available via npm and should be installed globally by running:

 `$ npm install -g gatsby-cli`